How to Do a Toe Drag With a Hockey Stick

 How to Practice a Toe Drag

-This stick handling drill will teach you how to use the "toe" or the tip of the blade to pull the puck in towards your body, so you can outsmart your opponent on the ice.
+This stick-handling drill will teach you how to use the "toe," or the tip of the stick's blade, to pull the puck in towards your body, so you can outsmart your opponent on the ice.
+Many young skaters disregard this move because they think it is too easy.
+The truth is, it's not too difficult to maneuver at slow speeds, but it gets much more difficult the faster you skate.
+The goal is to perform this move seamlessly at high speeds.

 - Using your top hand on the hockey stick, roll the stick over and grab the puck with the toe of the blade.
 Practice rolling your top hand to achieve this motion.